 - The majority of pastor’s wives said that the most destructive event that has occurred in their marriage and family was the day they entered the ministry

-(Statistics were gathered from HB London, Jr., Pastornet.net, Campus Crusade for Christ, Global Pastors Network.)
+(Statistics were gathered from HB London, Jr., Pastornet.net, Campus Crusade for Christ, and Global Pastors Network.)